louisopen/ReedSwitch/README.md

-## Demo Reed-switch detect with C-like
+## Demo Reed-switch detect with C-like on HT66F002 8ssop
-Double side detector running on very low power consumption
+This code can detect double side of reed-switch and running on very low power consumption

-The system used C-like language of HOLTEK MCU and used internal RC on HT66F002 8ssop
+The system code used C-like language of HOLTEK HT66F002 MCU and used internal RC X'tal

 No need any components